 E-liquids contain additional flavorings and chemical compounds like propylene glycol and glycerol, and research has not demonstrated that these compounds are safe to inhale.
 Because there is little regulatory oversight, e-cigarette products purchased “off the street” may be unsafe due to adulteration of these compounds.
 The overall long-term health effects of e-cigarettes are also unknown.

 Switching completely to e-cigarettes from combustible tobacco products may have some health benefit, but e-cigarettes are not FDA-approved tobacco cessation devices.

 The use of e-cigarettes is especially common among young people, even those who had never used combustible tobacco products before.
 In 2018, among young adults ages 18–24, 22.1% of people who currently smoked, 36.5% of people who used to smoke and 4.6% of people who had never smoked reported using e-cigarettes.

 And in 2020, 3.6 million middle and high school students reported using e-cigarettes.

-However, youth tobacco use is not limited to vaping — approximately 5.8% of high school students and 2.3% of middle school students reported smoking cigarettes in 2019.
+However, youth tobacco use is not limited to vaping — 1.15 million middle and high school students reported smoking cigarettes in 2019.
 Research also suggests that, like adults, youth may turn to smoking to cope with the symptoms or stressors associated with mental illness.
 People aged 12–17 are 2.5 times more likely to report using cigarettes in the past month if they experienced a major depressive episode in the past year.

 Quitting smoking, or smoking cessation, is tough for anyone — and it can be even harder when you have a mental illness.
 Although tobacco use by adults has decreased in recent years, the rate of reduction is much lower among people with mental illness.